plaited/plaited/libs/behavioral/README.md

 ## Example Usage

-In each of the scenarios below we'll demonstrated using bProgram using our tests.
+In each of the scenarios below we'll demonstrate usage of bProgram, via our tests.
 Think of them as guided TDD!.

 ### Scenario: water flow control